 Feelings of meaninglessness

 Thoughts of death are among the most serious symptoms of depression.
-Many depressed people want to die or feel they are so worthless that they should die.
-As many as 15% of untreated depressed people end their life by suicide Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
-Suicide usually... read more .
+Many people with depression want to die or feel they are so worthless that they should die.
+As many as 15% of people with untreated depression end their life by suicide Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more .

 A suicide threat is an emergency.
 When people threaten to kill themselves, a doctor may hospitalize them so that they can be supervised until treatment reduces the risk of suicide.
 The risk is especially high in the following situations: